maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/setup.md

 ## What to Import
-The plot.ly python library allows for both completely offline and private work as well as integration with an the online plot.ly account.
+The plot.ly python library allows for both completely offline and private work as well as integration with an online plot.ly account.

 For this course, the offline mode will be used.